Primo Levi: 1946–1960

 Levi was almost unrecognisable on his return to Turin.
 Malnutrition edema had bloated his face.
 Sporting a scrawny beard and wearing an old Red Army uniform, he returned to Corso Re Umberto.
 The next few months gave him an opportunity to recover physically, re-establish contact with surviving friends and family, and start looking for work.
 Levi suffered from the psychological trauma of his experiences.
 Having been unable to find work in Turin, he started to look for work in Milan.
 On his train journeys, he began to tell people he met stories about his time at Auschwitz.

-At a Jewish New Year party in 1946, he met Lucia Morpurgo, who offered to teach him to dance.
-Levi fell in love with Lucia.
-At about this time, he started writing poetry about his experiences in Auschwitz.
+At a Jewish New Year party in 1946, he met Lucia Morpurgo, who offered to teach him to dance, and Levi fell in love with her.
+At about that time, he started writing poetry about his experiences in Auschwitz.

-On 21 January 1946 he started work at DUCO, a Du Pont Company paint factory outside Turin.
-Because of the extremely limited train service, Levi stayed in the factory dormitory during the week.
-This gave him the opportunity to write undisturbed.
-He started to write the first draft of If This Is a Man.
-Every day he scribbled notes on train tickets and scraps of paper as memories came to him.
+On 21 January 1946, he started work at DUCO, a Du Pont Company paint factory outside Turin.
+Because of the extremely limited train service, Levi stayed in the factory dormitory during the week, which gave him the opportunity to write undisturbed, and he started the first draft of If This Is a Man.
+Every day, as memories came to him, he scribbled notes on train tickets and scraps of paper.
 At the end of February, he had ten pages detailing the last ten days between the German evacuation and the arrival of the Red Army.
 For the next ten months, the book took shape in his dormitory as he typed up his recollections each night.

 On 22 December 1946, the manuscript was complete.
 Lucia, who now reciprocated Levi's love, helped him to edit it, to make the narrative flow more naturally.
 In January 1947, Levi was taking the finished manuscript around to publishers.
-It was rejected by Einaudi on the advice of Natalia Ginzburg, and in the United States was turned down by Little, Brown and Company on the advice of rabbi Joshua Liebman, an opinion which contributed to the neglect of his work in that country for four decades.
+It was rejected by Einaudi on the advice of Natalia Ginzburg and, in the United States, it was turned down by Little, Brown and Company on the advice of rabbi Joshua Liebman, an opinion which contributed to the neglect of his work in that country for four decades.
 The social wounds of the war years were still too fresh, and he had no literary experience to give him a reputation as an author.

-Eventually Levi found a publisher, Franco Antonicelli, through a friend of his sister's.
-Antonicelli was an amateur publisher, but as an active anti-Fascist, he supported the idea of the book.
+Eventually, Levi found a publisher, Franco Antonicelli, through a friend of his sister.
+Antonicelli was an amateur publisher, but as an active anti-Fascist, he supported the substance of the book.